G-Book: G-Link

 Japanese-market Lexus GS 450h with G-Link equipped touchscreen system.

 Offered at Lexus' Japanese domestic market launch in 2005, G-Link is the proprietary Lexus telematics system for the Japanese market.
-G-Link has a different software configuration versus G-Book, particularly in its link to the 24-hour Lexus Owner's Desk hotline, and is offered standard for the first three years of ownership.
+G-Link had a different software configuration versus G-Book, particularly in its link to the 24-hour Lexus Owner's Desk hotline, and is offered standard for the first three years of ownership.
 Other aspects of the system at its 2005 launch were based on G-Book Alpha capabilities.
 The G-Link software runs off of the vehicle's hard disc drive navigation system and song library, and includes traffic updates, HelpNet compatibility, and the G-Security service.
 The G-Security service includes cellphone notification of vehicle lock and position status.
 A G-Sound music distribution service offers samples and downloading to the vehicle's hard disc drive of MP3s from different genres.
 A U.S. equivalent of the G-Link system with similar but not identical functionality, called Lexus Enform with Safety Connect, was launched in 2009.

 In 2006, Japanese media reported that a Lexus-branded cellphone was also being produced with compatibility for the G-Link system.
 This cellphone service would be produced in conjunction with the KDDI telecommunications service provider, and is called "au", using Apple and Sony products.

 Related versions

-Toyota is working with other Japanese car manufacturers, such as Mitsubishi, Subaru and Daihatsu to provide the service in the Japanese language.
-Mazda has also agreed to offer the service in Japan, with an intent to install the service starting with the 2005 model.
-Competing services are called "Nissan Car Wings", and Internavi "Internavi Premium Club (Japanese)" by Honda.
+Toyota has worked with other Japanese car manufacturers, such as Mitsubishi, Subaru and Daihatsu to provide the service in the Japanese language.
+Mazda had agreed to offer the service in Japan, with an intent to install the service starting with the 2005 model.
+Other similar services include: "Nissan Car Wings", and Internavi "Internavi Premium Club (Japanese)" by Honda.
 In the U.S., the Safety Connect system was produced based on the G-Book system architecture, with similar functionality, along with an expanded Lexus Enform service.

-The G-Book feature is similar to "W44T" offered in Japan by Toshiba, and "Pipit" in an agreement with Toyota and Willcom in Japan.
+G-Book is similar to "W44T" offered in Japan by Toshiba, and "Pipit" in an agreement with Toyota and Willcom in Japan.